2002Bishwajeet/no_signal/README.md

 - Built on [RiverPod](https://pub.dev/packages/flutter_riverpod) Architecture Pattern
 - Authentication using OAuth and OAuth 2.0
-- Users can send text, images and Videos to other users
+- Users can send text to users
 - Users can view other Profiles(See their bio and picture)

 ## Installation